UBC-DSCI/introduction-to-datascience-python/source/regression2.md

   useful [tutorials](https://scikit-learn.org/stable/tutorial/index.html) and [an extensive list of more advanced examples](https://scikit-learn.org/stable/auto_examples/index.html#general-examples) that you can use to continue learning beyond the scope of this book.
-- *Modern Dive* {cite:p}`moderndive` is another textbook that uses the `tidyverse` / `tidymodels` framework.
-Chapter 6 complements the material in the current chapter well; it covers some slightly more advanced concepts than we do without getting mathematical.
-Give this chapter a read before moving on to the next reference.
-It is also worth noting that this book takes a more "explanatory" / "inferential" approach to regression in general (in Chapters 5, 6, and 10), which provides a nice complement to the predictive tack we take in the present book.
 - *An Introduction to Statistical Learning* {cite:p}`james2013introduction` provides a great next stop in the process of learning about regression.
 Chapter 3 covers linear regression at a slightly